 He has advised on the successful sale through Chapter 11 of Furniture Brands International (NYSE: FBN), the third largest manufacturer, wholesaler and retailer of household furniture in the U.S. Mr. Henry also assisted in the operational turnaround of Nebraska Book Company, one of the largest textbook retailer and wholesalers in the U.S., with over 200 operated retail locations and a supplier to over 2,500 stores.

-Other notable engagements include: an advisory role to Coldwater Creek (NAS: CWTR), a $600 million apparel retailer; the pre-arranged Chapter 11 of William Lyon Homes that resulted in a significant deleveraging and equity infusion, positioning the Company for a later successful IPO (NYSE: WLH); the sale through Chapter 11 of Grubb & Ellis (NYSE: GBE); and the out-of-court restructuring of one of the largest private homebuilders in the U.S.
+Mr. Henry’s other notable engagements include an advisory role to Coldwater Creek (NAS: CWTR), a $600 million apparel retailer, the pre-arranged Chapter 11 of William Lyon Homes (NYSE: WLH), the sale through Chapter 11 of Grubb & Ellis (NYSE: GBE), and the out-of-court restructuring of one of the largest private homebuilders in the U.S.

-Mr. Henry earned a Master’s in Business Administration from the W.P.
-Carey School of Business at Arizona State University and a Bachelor’s of Science in Finance from the University of Nevada, where he was a Presidential Scholar and graduated With Distinction.
+Mr. Henry earned a MBA from the W.P.
+Carey School of Business at Arizona State University and a bachelor’s degree in finance from the University of Nevada, where he was a Presidential Scholar and graduated with Distinction.